telexintegrations/ekefan-go/README.md

 To use this APM:

 - Follow [telex](https://docs.telex.im/docs/intro) documentation to get started
-- Create your channel and save it channel id.
-It is very important
+- Create your channel and save the channel id.
-- Instrument your gin application following like this:
+- Instrument your gin application following this guide:
   - import the ekefan-go sdk for the apm:

     ```bash